fastvideo/gpu-camera-sample/README.md

 * By default the application will be built with no camera support.
 The only option is camera simulator which is working with PGM files.
 * Open <Project root>/src/GPUCameraSample.pro in Qt Creator.
 * Open common_defs.pri
-* To enable XIMEA camera support, uncomment DEFINES += SUPPORT_XIMEA.
+* To enable GenICam support, uncomment DEFINES += SUPPORT_GENICAM
-* To enable GenICam support, uncomment DEFINES += SUPPORT_GENICAM.
+* To enable XIMEA camera support, uncomment DEFINES += SUPPORT_XIMEA
 * To enable FLIR camera support, uncomment DEFINES += SUPPORT_FLIR
 * To enable Imperx camera support, uncomment DEFINES += SUPPORT_IMPERX
-* Build the project.
+* Build the project
 * Binaries will be placed into <Project root>/GPUCameraSample_x64 folder.

 ### For Linux users